numen31337/copy_with_extension/copy_with_extension_gen/README.md

 This package provides a builder for the [Dart Build System](https://pub.dev/packages/build) that generates `copyWith` extensions for classes annotated with [copy_with_extension](https://pub.dev/packages/copy_with_extension).
 For a detailed explanation of how this package works, check out [my blog article](https://alexander-kirsch.com/blog/dart-extensions/).

-This library allows you to copy instances of immutable classes modifying specific fields like so:
+This library lets you copy immutable objects and change individual fields as follows:

 ```dart
 myInstance.copyWith.fieldName("test") // Change a single field.